-Partnerships: This system involves a partnership between the local Human Service Zones, the North Dakota Department of Human Services, informal networks, and consumers/family members.
+Partnerships: This system involves a partnership between the local Human Service Zones, the North Dakota Department of Health and Human Services, informal networks, and consumers/family members.
 Advocates for consumers have played a significant role in identifying gaps in current Waiver services.

-When applicable, other State agencies or other Department of Human Services Divisions have participated in discussions in establishing and maintaining a quality system.
+When applicable, other State agencies or other Department of Health and Human Services Divisions have participated in discussions in establishing and maintaining a quality system.
 They have played a crucial role in the decision-making process.
-Some of the other State agencies and Divisions that have contributed in identifying service needs are: North Dakota Health Department; Protection and Advocacy; ND Department of Human Services Medical Services Division, Developmental Disabilities Division, Behavioral Health Division, Vocational Rehabilitation, and the Legal Services Division.
+Some of the other State agencies and Divisions that have contributed to identifying service needs are: The Department of Health Division; Protection and Advocacy; ND Department of Human Services Medical Services Division, Developmental Disabilities Division, Behavioral Health Division, Vocational Rehabilitation, and the Legal Services Division.